matdombrock/tacklebox.fish/fishfinder/README.md

 > These parameters can be combined and passed in any order.

 > [!TIP]
-> When this program exists it will write a temporary file that contains the last selected path.
+> When this program exits it will write a temporary file that contains the last selected path.
 > You can retrieve this path with `fishfinder l`:
 > ```sh
 > ./finder.fish